DarylCheong/GA-Capstone/README.md

 With pre-processing completed, we are now ready to commence building our predictive models.

 # Part 2 Predict Opportunity Amount
-All businesses are interested in knowing how much revenue they can make for each transaction, therefore being able to estimate the value of a sales opportunity would be very useful.
-For this project, the objective will be to predict the values in the **Amount** column and this will be accomplished through the use of Regression algorithms.
-But first, we will first need to prepare our data for model generation.
+All businesses are interested in knowing how much revenue they can make for each transaction, therefore the ability to predict the value of a sales opportunity would be very insightful.
+In this section, the objective will be to predict the values in the **Amount** column and through the use of Regression algorithms.
+But first, we will need to take additional steps to prepare our data for model generation.

 ![revenue](https://darylcheong.github.io/GA-Capstone/images/revenue.png)